SMC-AAU-CPH/SPIS/08-Workshop/README.md

 # Part 3 (Projects)

-### 3.1 Project initiation and work (1h)
+### 3.1 Project initiation and work

-We use ./04-MusicalGestures for
+MED8 can use ./04-MusicalGestures for TODO New release

-SMC can integrate 🔥 **Neutone**: https://neutone.space/ in their workflow: create a short musical piece.
+SMC8 can integrate 🔥 **Neutone**: https://neutone.space/ in their workflow: create a short musical piece.
 Ensure to use demucs for source seperation and several generative models together.
 Be *mindful* [about the resources](https://github.com/QosmoInc/neutone_sdk/pull/48) (sampling rate, buffer size, Real-time factor, latency etc): In most cases you'll be able to run max three instances even on a high-end computer.

 MED Track: Integrating Sensor Data and Processing ...
 TBD